Take a look at this seemingly innocent sample program:

 In the case of functions, this allows us to tell the compiler about the existence of a function before we define the function’s body.
 This way, when the compiler encounters a call to the function, it’ll understand that we’re making a function call, and can check to ensure we’re calling the function correctly, even if it doesn’t yet know how or where the function is defined.

 To write a forward declaration for a function, we use a declaration statement called a function prototype.
-The function prototype consists of the function’s return type, name, parameters, but no function body (the curly braces and everything in between them), terminated with a semicolon.
+The function prototype consists of the function header (the function’s return type, name, and parameter types), terminated with a semicolon.
+The function body is not included in the prototype.

 Here’s a function prototype for the add function: